jaatiain/chat-app/README.md

-The frontend is mainly using AngularJS, the backend is running on top of NodeJS, and
-The communication between a client and a server is based on SocketIO.
+The frontend is mainly using AngularJS, the backend is running on top of NodeJS, and communication between a client and a server is based on SocketIO.

 The backend does not store chat history.